elopio/docs/source/includes/_transactionAPI.md

 #### onSuccess(successResponse)

-Fires when the transaction is successfully incorporated into a block and added to the blockchain, as indicated by a nonzero `blockHash` value. `successResponse` is structured the same way as `eth_getTransactionByHash` responses (see code example for details), with the addition of a `callReturn` field which contains the contract method's return value.
+Fires when the transaction is successfully incorporated into a block and added to the blockchain, as indicated by a nonzero `blockHash` value. `successResponse` is structured the same way as `eth_getTransactionByHash` responses (see code example for details), with the addition of a `callReturn` field which contains the contract function's return value.

 #### onFailed(failedResponse)

 Fires if the transaction is unsuccessful. `failedResponse` has `error` (error code) and `message` (error description) fields, describing the way in which the transaction failed.

+### Important Note When Calling Transaction Functions

+Developers will need to grant the Augur.sol contract approval to spend the ERC-20 tokens in its codebase (such as ReputationToken and ShareToken) before many of the Transaction API functions can be called.
+This can be done by calling the `augur.api.ReputationToken.approve` and `augur.api.ShareToken.approve` functions, as shown to the right. <b>Attempting to call many of Augur's Transaction API functions without doing this first will result in these transactions failing.</b>

 Using Transact Directly
 -----------------------